flintproject/Flint/doc/JOSS/paper.md

 following the Michaelis-Menten kinetics; another is the action potential of cardiac cells driven by modulation of ion channels.
 By a virtue of differential equations, these celullar models can be integrated into the one of tissue or organ level.
-In fact, the way to integrate a computational model of the physiological functions of the whole individual has been explored since the end of the last century, under the name physiome [@leem_perspectives_2016].
+In fact, ways to integrate a computational model of the physiological functions of the whole individual have been explored since the end of the last century, under the name physiome [@leem_perspectives_2016].

 It is, however, technically challenging for practitioners in the field of biology or physiology to express their hypotheses on biological organisms in a precise system of ODEs.
-In order to make it easier to edit a model in problem that implicitly specify the ODEs, several domain-specific languages have been proposed and standardized, including CellML [@lloyd_cellml_2004], the Physiological Hierarchy Markup Language (PHML) reported by [@asai_databases_2015], and the Systems Biology Markup Language (SBML) reported by [@hucka_systems_2003].
-Although the design principle of each modeling language varies, computational analysis of any model in these languages comprises the shared set of procedures based on the theory of differential equations and dynamical systems.
+In order to make it easier to edit a model in a problem that implicitly specify the ODEs, several domain-specific languages have been proposed and standardized, including CellML [@lloyd_cellml_2004], the Physiological Hierarchy Markup Language (PHML) devised by Asai and colleagues [@asai_databases_2015], and the Systems Biology Markup Language (SBML) devised by Hucka and colleagues [@hucka_systems_2003].
+Although the design principles of each modeling language vary, computational analysis of any model in these languages comprises a shared set of procedures based on the theory of differential equations and dynamical systems.

 In this work we introduce `Flint`, a simulator software for models written in the above languages.
 The simulator allows users to transform a given model into a system of ODEs and solve it in a numerical manner.
-It also supports stochastic differential equations (SDE), a non-deterministic extension of ODEs, which makes it possible to involve random elements, e.g. noises, in the dynamics.
+It also supports stochastic differential equations (SDE), a non-deterministic extension of ODEs, which makes it possible to involve random elements, e.g. noise, in the dynamics.

-The development of `Flint` has been tied in with the physiome.jp project [@nomura_toward_2010], which aims to establish a computational platform for multiscale in silico studies on physiome.
+The development of `Flint` has been tied in with the physiome.jp project [@nomura_toward_2010], which aims to establish a computational platform for multiscale _in silico_ studies on the physiome.
 As part of the platform, `Flint` complements the features of an authoring software PhysioDesigner for PHML [@asai_multilevel_2012], while they are deliberately separate programs.
 Driven by demands from the project's collaborators, we have enhanced `Flint` to support